 Now how can we accept this passage as "evidence" for their doctrine when Trinitarian scholars themselves do not agree that Jesus is identified as "God" in this passage?
 How do they expect anyone to rest their faith upon such doubtful evidence?

 We do not have the original manuscripts of the books written in the Bible.
 Our earliest manuscripts are copies prepared centuries after they were originally written.
 Some manuscripts read "church of God" while many others read "church of the Lord."
 Our first witness who can testify what the early manuscripts did say is the early Christian Irenaeus who wrote Against Heresies around 180-185 A.D.
+This is the earliest known version of this verse.
 He writes:

 "Take heed, therefore, both to yourselves, and to all the flock over which the Holy Spirit has placed you as bishops, to rule the Church of the Lord, which He has acquired for Himself through His own blood."
 (Book III, 14).

-Obviously, Irenaeus was quoting from a very early scroll of Acts which read "Church of the Lord" and not "Church of God."
-He was also extremely adamant about teaching the true teachings passed down by the apostles and in fact that is the topic under discussion when he makes this quotation.
-His quotation shows us without doubt that early manuscripts did indeed indeed show "Church of the Lord" at Acts 20:28.
-While it is theoretically possible that other manuscripts were also circulating at that time which showed "church of God," the fact that Irenaeus quotes it as "church of the Lord" is enough to completely render the Trinitarian use of Acts 20:28 as unreliable evidence for Trinitarian claims.
-We do have manuscripts that read "church of the Lord" and this evidence from Irenaeus suggests a very strong indication that this may have been what Luke actually wrote at Acts 20:28 and unless a Trinitarian can undeniably prove otherwise he has no business using Acts 20:28 as Scriptural evidence for his doctrine.
+Obviously, Irenaeus was quoting from a very early version of Acts which read "Church of the Lord" and not "Church of God."
+Irenaeus was also extremely adamant about teaching the true teachings passed down by the apostles, and in fact, that just happens to be the topic under discussion when he makes this quotation.
+While that fact in itself does not prove his reading is correct, it is interesting that we at least take it into consideration.
+The point here is that his quotation demonstrates that very early manuscripts did indeed indeed read as "Church of the Lord" at Acts 20:28.
+While it is theoretically possible that other manuscripts were also circulating at that time which showed "church of God," the fact that Irenaeus quotes it as "church of the Lord" is enough to completely render the Trinitarian claim null and void.
+It is utterlly irresponsible to appeal to the "church of God" rendering of this verse as if it is absolutely certain that this is what Luke wrote, when that is most certainly not the case.
+We are not certain what he actually wrote.
+We do have important manuscripts which read "church of the Lord" and this evidence from Irenaeus suggests a very strong indication that this certainly may have been what Luke actually wrote at Acts 20:28 and unless a Trinitarian can undeniably prove otherwise he has no business using Acts 20:28 as Scriptural evidence for his doctrine.
 But let us not stop here.
-Let us suppose the passage is intended to say "church of God" and see if the Trinitarian would then have anything to support his doctrine.
+Even if we suppose Luke did write "church of God" let us also see the problem does not end there for the Trinitarian apologist.

-1. The word "own" and its use in Koine Greek context
+1. The Greek word idios ("own") and its use in Koine Greek

-Very often one can find Trinitarian commentators and apologists jumping up and down vehemently protesting against other commentators and translators who would translate this passage as "blood of his own son" instead of "his own blood."
-Now let us be reminded that there are Trinitarian scholars who insist it should indeed be translated as "blood of his own [Son]."
-But it seems that some Trinitarians are ignorant of the facts and claim that since the word "son" is not present in the original Greek, and it is not, then it is completely unfeasible to translate it as "blood of his own son.
-These Trinitarian apologists must be either very ignorant of the facts or they are being quite dishonest.
+It is not uncommon to find Trinitarian commentators and apologists jumping up and down vehemently protesting against other commentators and translators who would translate this passage as "blood of his own son" instead of "his own blood."
+Now let us be reminded that there are Trinitarian scholars who think it should indeed be translated as "blood of his own [Son]."
+But it seems that Trinitarian apologists are conveniently ignorant of the facts and claim that since the word "son" is not present in the original Greek, and it is not, then it is completely unfeasible, perhaps dishonest, to translate it as "blood of his own son.
+These Trinitarian apologists must either be very ignorant of the facts or they are being quite dishonest.
 The RSV, a major translation that was translated by Trinitarian scholars does indeed translate it as "blood of his own son" and there is a very good reason they do so.
-It was indeed very common in Koine Greek to use the word "own" without explicitly stating an accompanying noun where that noun is implied and there are several examples in the New Testament and even right here in Luke's very own words in the book of Acts.
+It was indeed very common in Koine Greek to use the word "own" as we find it here in Acts 20:28 without explicitly stating an accompanying noun where that noun is implied and there are several examples in the New Testament and even right here in Luke's very own words in the book of Acts.

 Concerning this passage, Trinitarian Greek scholar J.H.
 Moulton tells us that it is quite normal to use the Greek word for "own" without explicitly stating the implied accompanying noun.
 He writes: